hippylib/hippylib.github.io/src/building.md

 ```

 The current version of hIPPYlib depends on [FEniCS](http://fenicsproject.org/) version 1.6.
+It also offers partial support for FEniCS 1.5 and 2016.1 (examples and tutorial).
-Below you can find how to install the correct version of FEniCS on your system.
+Below you can find how to install FEniCS 1.6 on your system.

 ## Install FEniCS